acoetzer/studies/networkingStudies/theCompleteNetworkingFundamentalsCourse_YourCCNAstart-DevidBombal/section4_TcpIpModel.md

 # Practical TCPIP Model Part 4
 ## E-mail and FTP Captures

-* Just some practise  with looking at various protocols in simulations mode.
+* Just some practise  with looking at various protocols in simulation mode within packet tracer.